Kareem404/Arabic-Fake-News-Detection/README.md

 ![alt text](figs/loss%20curve.png)

 As seen, the model has not converged yet which means it is possible to have a better preforming model if training was contunied.
-However, due to limited compute resources, we had to stop here
+However, due to limited compute resources, we had to stop here.

+# 👨‍💻 4.
+Website
+To be available soon!